 It was a beautiful summer’s day.
-A weekend volunteer at the museum, I dutifully patrolled the upstairs galleries, watching the tour guide lead the people towards the first stop, the grave of Roger Casement.
+A weekend volunteer at the museum, I dutifully patrolled the upstairs galleries, watching from the windows as the tour guide led the people towards the first stop, the graves of Roger Casement and the Mountjoy Ten.
 It would be quiet until they came back.

-After about half an hour there was silence, and then applause.
-I looked again; Shane was congratulating Jer warmly.
+After about half an hour there was silence, and then applause and some quiet laughter – Shane’s.
+I looked again; he was congratulating Jer warmly.
 They packed up and left, and I went on patrol again.

 Just another day; bringing history to life.
 Rest in peace, Shane.

 Something that has piqued my interest about Irish civil war historiography is its skewed nature and lack of context.
 The more thorough reading of the secondary material that my current work has involved has made the reason clear.
 Many historians refuse to engage with anti-treaty arguments on their own terms.
 Very few historians are not affected by pro-treaty propaganda, its scapegoating of individuals and groups (such as women and socialists) and especially its success in depoliticising the core arguments.

 A quotation from Eunan O’Halpin’s Defending Ireland (1999, p.
 37) is particularly indicative of some widely held beliefs about republican ideology:

 Republican complaints about the government’s attitude are revealing of an enduring strain in republican thought, whereby an extraordinarily strict litmus test of legality, of due process, and of general is applied to the actions of everyone save those in the movement itself… the movement on the one hand denies the legitimacy of the laws it happens not to like yet consistently complains that they are not fairly and correctly administered.
 This emphasis on fairness is deeply rooted in republican critiques of the state, and goes well beyond the necessary sophistries of defence counsel.
 It remains a central though puzzling part of republican doctrine and propaganda.